thelunatic/rtems_gsoc18/_posts/2018-08-06-final-report.md

 ### Project Overview

-RTEMS-TOOLS Uses the test framework `rtems-test`, which is a command line interface to run tests on supported targets.The Board Support package (BSP) configuration for RTEMS are provided and can be used to run all the tests provided in the RTEMS testsuites.
+RTEMS-TOOLS Uses the test framework `rtems-test`, which is a command line interface to run tests on supported targets.The Board Support Package (BSP) configuration for RTEMS are provided and can be used to run all the tests provided in the RTEMS testsuites.
 The framework is not specific to RTEMS and can be configured to run any suitable application.